mrocklin/thesis/conclusion.md

 #### Conglomerate

 We compose the above three elements to translate mathematical matrix expressions into low-level Fortran code that makes sophisticated use of low-level libraries.
-This brings the power of mature but aging libraries into new communities without a tradition in low-level software.
+This conglomerate project brings the power of mature but aging libraries into new communities without a tradition in low-level software.
 It serves as a repository for the expertise of numerical analysis.

 #### Static Schedulers